 Gluten free dough needs to be contained so it will rise UP instead of OUT.
 Use a pan that has high sides and place the dough balls so they are evenly spaced, but will be touching once they rise.
 If your pan is too wide, the dough will spread out when it rises instead of up.
 I use a cake pan.
 I find it has the perfect dimensions!

-Fluffy, Soft, Delicious Gluten Free Dinner Rolls
+Gluten Free Homestyle Dinner Rolls

 - 7 oz Gluten Free Flour Blend Namaste is my go to